 - For the paying parent, this commonly takes the form of a drop in income, frequently due to the loss of a job.

 - On the other hand, the custodial parent can request an increase if, for example, the other parent gets a substantial raise or promotion.

-- Big changes in parenting time, possibly a baby with a new spouse.
+- A baby with a new spouse.

 - A drastic change in the child’s needs, such as increased medical attention, a new need for regular child care, or education costs.
 (For postsecondary education, a modification must occur before the child turns 18.)

 Related Reading: When Does Child Support Go Past 18?